AndrewAtLarge/BibUpdate/README.rst

 - use the title if there are no page numbers (or this is a book)

-If this yields a unique match from mrlookup_ then bibupdate_ replaces all of the current entries with those from mrlookup_ (any entries not known by mrlookup_ are retained), and the changes to the entries are printed in verbose mode.
+If this yields a unique match from mrlookup_ then bibupdate_ replaces all of the current entries with those from mrlookup_ (retaining any entries not known by mrlookup_, such as eprint fields, and the changes to the entries are printed in verbose mode.
 If the title of the retrieved paper does not (fuzzily) match that of the original article then a warning is printed.

 Although some care is taken to make sure that the new BibTeX_ entries correspond to the same paper that the original entry referred to there is always a chance